Azure/azure-powershell/src/ResourceManager/MarketplaceOrdering/Commands.MarketplaceOrdering/help/Set-AzMarketplaceTerms.md

 ```

 ### -Terms
-Terms object returned in Get-AzureRmMarketplaceTerms cmdlet.
+Terms object returned in Get-AzMarketplaceTerms cmdlet.
 This is a mandatory parameter if Accepted paramter is true.

 ```yaml
 Type: Microsoft.Azure.Commands.MarketplaceOrdering.Models.PSAgreementTerms